ShaniBenAtya/dnssim/README.md

 ```
 ├── client (127.0.0.1)
 ├── resolver (127.0.0.1)
-├── nsd_root (127.0.0.2)     - Root authoritative server configuration folder
+├── nsd_root (127.0.0.2)    		  - ROOT authoritative server configuration folder
 │   ├── lan.forward         		  - Zone file for SLD server ".lan"
 │   ├── lan.reverse
-│   ├── net.forward          - Zone file for root server ".net"
+│   ├── net.forward         		  - Zone file for ROOT server ".net"
 │   ├── net.reverse
 │   ├── nsd.conf             		  - Configuration file for NSD, contains the IP address of the root server
 │   ├── nsd.db               		  - NSD DB, for internal NSD usage
 ├── nsd_attack (127.0.0.200) 		  - “home.lan” malicious authoritative server configuration folder
-│   ├── home.lan.forward     - Zone file for sld ".home.lan", this sld represents the malicious authoritative
+│   ├── home.lan.forward       		  - Zone file for SLD ".home.lan", this SLD represents the malicious authoritative
 │   ├── home.lan.reverse
 │   ├── nsd.conf             		  - Configuration file for NSD, contains the IP address of the malicious authoritative server
 │   ├── nsd.db               		  - NSD DB, for internal NSD usage
 ├── named.conf               		  - Bind9 configuration, contains the IP address of the local environment
-├── bind9                    - Bind9.16.6 source code with modification to use local root server
+├── bind9_16_6, bind9_16_2 OR bind9_16_33 - Bind source code with modification to use local ROOT server
 ├── nsd                                   - NSD source code from https://github.com/NLnetLabs/nsd, this folder relevant in case of
                                             changes to the original NSD code (In our experiment we didn't change this code)
 ```

 ### Resolver